ananya-gta/cafe-website/README.md

 To run this Django project locally on your machine, follow these steps:

-1. Clone the repository to your local system using the following command:
+1. Clone the repository to your local system using the following command :
 ```
 git clone https://github.com/ananya-gta/cafeteria-website.git
 ```